 A perfume is not a painting or a sculpture–it is ephemeral and designed to disappear.
 Like a film, or a story, it has a beginning, middle and end.
 That story is designed to take place on the wearer’s skin or clothing and the performance that ensues changes according to context: a bedroom, a city street, a church potluck.
 Sometimes perfume is made for a specific, imagined performance–a tween girl in a mall, a woman in a Chanel suit on her way to work, someone with good memories of campfires falling in love, and so on.
 The performance may be repeated, but it does not exist in a static form.
 Like a film, perfume is usually designed by a team of people–at the very least a perfumer and an evaluator of some kind, even if that evaluator is the indie perfumer’s neighbor.
 (Note that both film and performance have had their own difficulties being accepted as art.)
 When we analyze perfume solely as a smell we are only getting half the story, if that.

-One interesting effect of this idea: Emotional storytelling about perfume, so easy to dismiss as too personal, becomes a helpful description of perfume’s performance.
+One interesting effect of this idea: Emotional storytelling about perfume, so easy to dismiss as too personal to be true intellectual criticism (whatever that is), becomes a helpful description of perfume’s performance.

 2) In the 20th and 21st-century West, perfume’s performance takes place primarily on a woman’s skin or in her general vicinity.